2005 United Kingdom general election in England: West Midlands

-Yorkshire and Humber
+Yorkshire and the Humber

 Analysis

 The total Labour vote in England declined by 6% and by varying amounts in every English Region, but with sharp variations locally.
 For example, in Bethnal Green and Bow, London, former Labour MP George Galloway, running as a candidate for the anti-war Respect, defeated Oona King (Labour) who in the previous General Election had a majority of 10,057.
 Labour polled 70,000 fewer votes in England than the Conservatives, but won 92 more seats.
 Labour regained one of its by-election losses, Leicester South, but saw an increased Liberal Democrat majority in the other, Brent East.
 Overall, Labour lost 37 English MPs compared to 2001.

 The Conservatives made gains in most regions of England, though their vote declined in some areas, notably the East Midlands and Yorkshire and the Humber (2% and 1.5% declines, respectively).
 However, even in regions where the Conservative vote declined, the Labour vote declined by a greater margin, allowing the Conservatives to make gains against Labour.
 Overall, the Conservatives gained 0.5% of the vote in England compared to 2001, and gained 29 seats.
 In Enfield Southgate, Conservative David Burrowes ousted Labour Stephen Twigg, who had famously defeated Michael Portillo for that seat in the 1997 elections.

 The Liberal Democrats made modest gains in all regions of England, improving by at least 1% in every region.
 The party made a net gain of 7 seats, winning a total of 47, the best result for the Liberal Democrats or Liberals in England since 1923.

 Former BBC presenter, Robert Kilroy-Silk, who had joined the UK Independence Party (UKIP) before leaving to set up Veritas, came fourth in Erewash in what was the best performance by Veritas, receiving 2,957 votes.
 The seat was won by Labour's Liz Blackman.

 There were regional surges in support for the British National Party, who however failed to win any seats, their highest poll being 16.9% in the Labour stronghold of Barking, East London.
 The party fielded 119 candidates in seats throughout the country, gaining 0.7% of the total votes cast.
 The 119 candidates fielded represented a significant rise as in 2001, the BNP only fielded 33 candidates.

 The Green Party came third in Brighton Pavilion (with Keith Taylor as candidate) behind Labour and the Conservatives, taking 21.9% of the votes cast.
 Despite this unprecedented high share of the vote Taylor was not selected to contest the seat in the 2010 general election, losing his prospective position to Caroline Lucas.

 The English Democrats gained their highest percentage of the vote in Greenwich and Woolwich, winning 3.4% of votes cast.

 The Independent Working Class Association stood for the first time in a general election, having previously only stood in local council elections.
 The party gained 2.1% of the vote in Oxford East.